Snickdx/comp-prog/README.md

 npm run build:sw
 ```

-The built site will be in the `site/` directory with a dynamically generated service worker.
+The built site will be in the `site/` directory with:
+- A dynamically generated service worker
+- PWA manifest links added to all HTML pages
+- Theme color meta tags for mobile browsers

-### Service Worker Build Process
+### Service Worker & PWA Build Process

-The build process automatically generates a versioned service worker with the following features:
+The build process automatically:

+1. **Builds the MkDocs site** - Generates static HTML from markdown
+2. **Adds PWA manifest links** - Injects manifest and theme tags into all HTML pages
+3. **Generates service worker** - Creates a versioned SW with caching

+#### Service Worker Features:
 - **Dynamic Versioning**: Each build generates a unique cache version
 - **Automatic File Discovery**: Scans the built site for all cacheable files
 - **Smart Caching**: Only caches relevant file types (HTML, CSS, JS, images, fonts)
 - **Cache Management**: Automatically cleans up old cache versions
 - **Offline Support**: Serves cached content when offline
 - **Manifest Integration**: Updates manifest.json with version information

+#### PWA Manifest Features:
+- **Auto-linking**: Manifest is automatically linked in all HTML pages
+- **Theme Colors**: Mobile browser theme colors configured
+- **App Icons**: Multiple icon sizes for different devices (192x192, 512x512)
+- **Install Prompt**: Users can install the site as a Progressive Web App

 The service worker is generated in `scripts/build-sw.js` and includes:
 - Precaching of all static assets